MentoskaPraha/Big-Chungus-Bot/README.md

 ## License

 GNU General Public License V3.
-Deployement support will not be provided.
+Deployment support will not be provided.

 ## Version